ahhnnna/flashlight-project/Readme.md

 About: This is a flashlight app.
-When the flash light is on, the screen on the telephone will appear white.
-When the flash light is off, the screen will appear black.
-To switch the flashlight on or off, one clicks anywhere on the screen.
+It uses the mobile device's screen as a light source.

+Description: User can open the app and tap anywhere on the screen to either turn on or off the flashlight.

 Technologies Used: Xcode, Swift, UIKIT